apache/pulsar-site/docs/sql-deployment-configurations.md

 ./bin/pulsar sql-worker run
 ```

-Step 5: Start the SQL CLI and check the status of your cluster:
+Step 5: Start the SQL CLI and check the status of your cluster.

 ```bash
 ./bin/pulsar sql --server <coordinate_url>